jakubjn/Racer/README.md

 # Racer

-A Caido Plugin for find Race Conditions with the Single Packet Attacker
+A Caido Plugin for finding Race Conditions with the Single Packet Attack.
+Essentially a wrapper around the 'h2spacex' library in Python.

 ## Usage